pepone/redhat-rpm-config/buildflags.md

-The %set_build_flags macro sets the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH` to the value of their corresponding rpm macros.   %set_build_flags is automatically called prior to the %build, %check, and %install phases so these flags can be used by makefiles and other build tools.
+The %set_build_flags macro sets the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH` to the value of their corresponding rpm macros. `%set_build_flags` is automatically called prior to the `%build`, `%check`, and `%install` phases so these flags can be used by makefiles and other build tools.

 You can opt out of this behavior by doing:

     %undefine _auto_set_build_flags

-If you do opt out of this behavior, you can still manually use %set_build_flags by adding it to the %build section of your spec file or by using one of the build system helper macros like %configure, %cmake, and %meson
+If you do opt out of this behavior, you can still manually use `%set_build_flags` by adding it to the `%build` section of your spec file or by using one of the build system helper macros like `%configure`, `%cmake`, and `%meson`.

 For packages which use autoconf to set up the build environment, use the `%configure` macro to obtain the full complement of flags, like